 Your business needs a name; check if your ideas are trademarked and register your name if it isn’t taken.
 Also consider buying and registering a website domain, as your site will probably become the face of your business.
 Choose a domain address that’s simple and reflects your company.

 If your company has a physical location, like a store or restaurant, start looking at the appropriate licensing and permits immediately.
 Building anything requires multiple permits, many of which take a long time to apply for.
 All companies can run into licensing issues, so find legal help and learn your local laws.
 If you are also wanting a new brand or website, you must start at this step and it can do wonders for your business in the long run!
+Look for web hosting through such companies as Host The Nerd, GoDaddy, or even Hostgator.

 5 Setting Up Shop